Why should I become a Pegasystems certified professional?

 - Take the applicable course(s) for your path through Pega Academy.

-- Take a certification exam.
+- Prepare for and take a certification exam.

 - Create a Pearson VUE account if you do not already have one and register for the exam through the Pearson VUE site, our test delivery provider.
-The Pearson VUE site also has certification preparation information such as exam blueprints.

 - View and download your Pega certificate.